chrismccord/sync_example/README.md

 # [Sync](http://github.com/chrismccord/sync) Example Rails Application

-This Rails 4 application includes a basic todo application with projects, todos, users, and comments for use in demonstrating the integration of [Sync](http://github.com/chrismccord/sync), a gem for making your Rails applications realtime.
+This repo includes a basic Rails todo application with projects, todos, users, and comments for use in demonstrating the integration of [Sync](http://github.com/chrismccord/sync), a gem for making your Rails applications realtime.